Asian conical hat

-The Asian conical hat is a simple style of conically shaped sun hat originating in East, South and Southeast Asia; and notable in modern-day nations and regions of China, Taiwan, parts of Outer Manchuria, Bangladesh, Bhutan, Cambodia, India, Indonesia, Japan, Korea, Laos, Malaysia, Myanmar, Philippines, Nepal, Tibet, Thailand, and Vietnam.
-It is kept on the head by a cloth (often silk) or fiber chin strap.
+The Asian conical hat is a style of conically shaped sun hat worn in China, Vietnam, Korea, Japan, Taiwan, Philippines, Indonesia, Malaysia, Thailand, Cambodia, Laos, Myanmar, Bangladesh, India, Nepal, and Bhutan.
+It is kept on the head by a cloth or fiber chin strap, an inner headband, or both.

 Regional names

-English terms for the hat include sedge hat, rice hat, paddy hat, bamboo hat, andhistorically but now only offensivelycoolie hat.
+English terms for the hat include Chinese hat, sedge hat, rice hat, paddy hat, bamboo hat, and coolie hat.